CLARIN-PL/Depracticated-WordnetLoom/README.md

 # WordnetLoom

 Wordnet Visual Editor
-This branch contains only Princeton Wordent 3.1
+This branch contains only Princeton Wordent 3.1 and Dannet

 # Installation